bidhya/SWORD_Dashboard/Running_Notes.md

     - some gages has only stage other had two stages with backwater.
 These gages are currently removed
     - out of 33 reach-gage combination we now have only 14 remaining for visualization
 - Comment out this code after first initialization run
+- Plot SWOT, IDA, and Field Measure together
+- App is very slow because scatter >15k points is known to slow down
+- Subset based on dates for reach to reduce data volume

 ## Mar 03, 2024
 ohio1 branch --> merged to main